sudipX/agentic-video-analysis/README.md

 If a node raises an exception, instead of crashing the graph, the decorator catches it, writes the error to `state["error_message"]`, and increments `state["retry_count"]`.
 The graph then routes to a check function that decides: retry the node, or give up and route to `report_writer` with `failed=True`.

-This means even failed analyses produce a structured response — a partial report with `"analysis_failed": true` — rather than a hung job or an unhandled 500.
+This means even failed analyses produce a structured response : a partial report with `"analysis_failed": true` — rather than a hung job or an unhandled 500.

 ---

 ## Design Decisions

 **Why motion gating before YOLO?** YOLOv8 inference costs real compute per frame.
 Frame differencing with Gaussian blur costs almost nothing.
 For a 60-second video at 30fps with 20 seconds of actual activity, motion gating means YOLO only processes ~20 frames instead of 1800.
-The motion threshold (2% of pixels changed) is tunable and documented as a deliberate tradeoff — lower catches more activity, higher is more noise-resistant.
+The motion threshold (2% of pixels changed) is tunable and documented as a deliberate tradeoff, lower catches more activity, higher is more noise-resistant.

-**Why frame differencing instead of optical flow?** Optical flow (including RAFT, which I implemented from scratch separately) gives richer per-pixel motion vectors — direction, magnitude — but is an order of magnitude slower.
+**Why frame differencing instead of optical flow?** Optical flow (including RAFT, which I implemented from scratch separately) gives richer per-pixel motion vectors : direction, magnitude, but is an order of magnitude slower.
 For a binary "did something move?" gate before YOLO, frame differencing provides the necessary signal at a fraction of the compute cost.
 Optical flow would be the right swap if the use case shifted to requiring motion direction or speed (traffic speed estimation, for example).

 **Why LangGraph instead of a plain script?** A script has control flow baked into source code.
-LangGraph has control flow as data — nodes, edges, and routing functions that can be inspected, tested, and modified independently.
+LangGraph has control flow as data : nodes, edges, and routing functions that can be inspected, tested, and modified independently.
 The conditional skip, the retry logic, and the error recovery would each require nested if/else and manual state threading in a plain script.
 In LangGraph they are each one declarative `add_conditional_edges` call.

-**Why the submit-and-poll pattern?** A synchronous `/analyze` endpoint that blocks until the LangGraph agent finishes would time out for any video longer than ~30 seconds — most web servers and load balancers enforce 30–60 second request timeouts. `BackgroundTasks` + job polling decouples the HTTP layer from processing time entirely.
+**Why the submit-and-poll pattern?** A synchronous `/analyze` endpoint that blocks until the LangGraph agent finishes would time out for any video longer than ~30 seconds, most web servers and load balancers enforce 30–60 second request timeouts. `BackgroundTasks` + job polling decouples the HTTP layer from processing time entirely.

 ---

 ## Real-World Applications

-This architecture — cheap motion filtering as a first-pass gate before expensive object detection — is the core pattern behind:
+This architecture : cheap motion filtering as a first-pass gate before expensive object detection, is the core pattern behind:

 - **Post-event security footage review:** produce a timestamped narrative of what happened without watching every minute of footage
 - **Wildlife camera trap analysis:** filter hours of empty footage before running detection on frames with actual animals
 - **Sports and training video review:** automatically identify periods of activity vs. static breaks
 - **Manufacturing pipeline monitoring:** detect when something moved that shouldn't have

-Extending to live-stream processing would require replacing the batch video file input with a streaming frame source — the per-frame logic (motion → YOLO → summarize) carries over directly.
+Extending to live-stream processing would require replacing the batch video file input with a streaming frame source, the per-frame logic (motion → YOLO → summarize) carries over directly.

 ---